Vyral/brendon-payne-recruiting/_posts/2019-12-03-why-agents-cant-just-dabble-in-real-estate-anymore.md

 While it’s great to have multiple pipelines for business, you need to flesh each one out.
 In other cases, it may be better to scale back a bit and place your focus on one or two areas.

 **Nowadays, consumers are getting more information than ever before**.
-Instead of you being a person’s sole agent, people can get information from dozens of different Realtors.
-If you aren’t staying on the top of your clients’ minds and aren’t adding value, you can easily fall by the wayside.
+People can get information from dozens of different Realtors—if you aren’t staying on the top of your clients’ minds and aren’t adding value, you can easily fall by the wayside.

 {% include pullquote.html %}